-On October 30, 2017, the Company announced that it had entered into a definitive Agreement and Plan of Merger and Reorganization dated October 27, 2017, among the Company, Agora Merger Sub, Inc. and Vaxart, Inc. (the "Merger Agreement") pursuant to which Vaxart., a privately-held clinical-stage company focused on developing oral recombinant vaccines from its proprietary delivery platform, would become a wholly-owned subsidiary of the Company (the "Merger").
+On October 30, 2017, the Company announced that it had entered into a definitive Agreement and Plan of Merger and Reorganization dated as of October 27, 2017, among the Company, Agora Merger Sub, Inc. and Vaxart, Inc. (the "Merger Agreement") pursuant to which Vaxart, a privately-held clinical-stage company focused on developing oral recombinant vaccines from its proprietary delivery platform, would become a wholly-owned subsidiary of the Company (the "Merger").
 This transaction marks the culmination of the Company's Strategic Review process which was initiated in April.
-The Merger will result in a combined company focused on developing orally-delivered vaccines and therapeutics to address a variety of viral infections.
+The Merger will result in a clinical-stage pharmaceutical company focused on developing Vaxart's oral recombinant vaccines and Aviragen's direct-acting antivirals to treat infections that have limited therapeutic options.

 The exchange ratio in the merger agreement was determined by Vaxart assigning \$60,000,000 in value to Aviragen for its financial and clinical assets, and \$90,000,000 in value for its own assets.
-On a pro forma basis after giving effect to the number of shares of Aviragen common stock that will be issued to Vaxart security holders in the Merger and assuming no adjustments for cash balances as provided for in the Merger Agreement, current Vaxart security holders will own approximately 60% of the combined company and current Aviragen security holders will own approximately 40% of the combined company.
+On a pro forma basis after giving effect to the number of shares of Aviragen common stock that will be issued to Vaxart security holders in the Merger and assuming no adjustments for cash balances as provided for in the Merger Agreement, current Vaxart security holders will own approximately 60% of the combined company and current Aviragen security holders will own approximately 40% of the combined company and current Aviragen security holders will own approximately 40% of the combined company.
 The transaction has been approved by the boards of directors of both companies.
-The Merger is expected to close in the first quarter of 2018, subject to the approval of the stockholders of each company as well as other customary conditions.
+The Merger is expected to close in February 2018, subject to the approval of the stockholders of each company as well as other customary conditions.
 Upon closing of the Merger, the name of the combined company will become Vaxart, Inc. and shares of the combined company are expected to continue trading on the NASDAQ Capital Market under the proposed ticker symbol VXRT.
-Wouter Latour, M.D., will serve as Chief Executive Officer of the combined company.
+Wouter Latour, M.D., Chief Executive Officer of Vaxart, will serve as Chief Executive Officer of the combined company.